fabianlischka/InfoSec101/index.md

 - They're not necessarily elaborate enough to be fully self-contained.
 - They're not meant to elucidate every aspect comprehensively and objectively, but to give some opionated advice on "the best" tool to use for users with
-    - average (or maybe slightly lower) technical IT background, and
+    - average technical IT background, and
-    - average (or somewhat higher) need for privacy and security of information.
+    - somewhat above average need for privacy and security of information.

 ### Thanks